 Offer Emotional Support to Adolescents with Scoliosis

 When an adolescent has scoliosis, there can be a feeling of loss of control.
 Scoliosis cannot truly be cured—either a brace prevents the curve from getting worse or a major surgery straightens and fuses part of the spine.
-If bracing is the recommended treatment, it typically involves strict rules regarding how tight the brace must be, when it is to be worn, and what can and cannot be done while wearing the brace.
+If a bracing treatment is recommended, it typically involves strict rules regarding how tight the brace must be, when it is to be worn, and what can and cannot be done while wearing the brace.

 Anything family and friends can do to help empower the adolescent with scoliosis may be of benefit.
 Some examples include taking time to ask and listen to how he or she feels, offering supportive words or assistance with a task, and helping find ways to stay active and have fun.
 In addition, there are online scoliosis support groups for adolescents.